 Faculty of Education Sciences

-Psychological Counseling and Guidance
+Psychological Counselling and Guidance (PDR)

 The main target of this programme is to educate students who will reinforce the development of personal, social, academic and career progress of individuals.
 In addition to this, we aim to train psychological professionals who will have the fundamental and necessary counselling skills that will equip them to work at counselling and guidance institutions.